Perfect 12-Team Fantasy Football Draft for 2025

 • WR- Mike Evans

-Okay, thus far in this article, I’ve given you 59 total names (including Mixon and McLaurin).
+Okay, thus far in this article, I’ve given you 56 total names.
 That’ll take you into round five.

 And it’s likely that a few of these players will be available for you to select into round six (and maybe even round seven).

 VALUE ALERT: The player in this section of the draft most likely to dramatically outperform his draft status is Ricky Pearsall.
-He’s a fantastic overall athlete and fits the 49ers scheme perfectly.
-He was tragically shot last summer, which cost him a huge chunk of the season.
-But he recovered from being shot, and was able to be productive over the last few weeks of the season.
-That’s remarkable.
-I fully expect him to be the number one receiving option in the 49ers offense by the end of the season.
+He’s a fantastic athlete and fits the 49ers scheme perfectly.
+I expect him to eventually be the number one receiving option in the 49ers offense.

-TE-QB PIVOT: If you’re selecting at the bottom of round five and it just so happens that my top 59 players are all gone by the time you need to select (or if you feel uncomfortable with any of these players), then this would be the moment to pivot back toward tight end (in this order):
+TE-QB PIVOT: If you happen to get to the bottom of round five and it just so happens that my top 57 players are all gone by the time you need to select (or if you feel uncomfortable with any of the above-mentioned players), then this would be the moment to pivot back toward tight end (in this order):

 • Trey McBride